 Because both drugs are available in immediate and extended release formulations, several comparisons can be made (IR vs IR, Oxy ER vs Tol IR, Tol ER vs Oxy IR, Oxy IR vs Oxy ER, Tol ER vs Tol IR, and ER vs ER).
 The comparisons of the IR formulations do not demonstrate a difference based on objective or subjective efficacy measures.
 The strength of this evidence is good.
-The single comparison of the two ER formulations reported tolterodine 4mg daily to be superior based on subjective assessments of symptoms.
-Because this is a single study and there are important concerns about selection bias and potential confounding, the strength of this evidence is weak.
+The comparisons of the two ER formulations reported tolterodine 4mg daily to be superior based on subjective assessments of symptoms in one study, and Oxybutynin ER to be superior on some outcome measures (mean micturitions, and proportion without incontinence) but not others (urge incontinence and total incontinence episodes).
+Because there are important concerns about selection bias and potential confounding in the first study, the strength of this evidence is fair.

 The comparison of each drug's IR formulation to its ER formulation did not demonstrate important differences in efficacy measures, but there are only two studies of oxybutynin and one of tolterodine.
 A single study compared the ER formulation of oxybutynin to the IR formulation of tolterodine, and found statistically significant evidence that oxybutynin ER was superior based on objective measures.
 This study did not use an intention to treat analysis, thus the effect of dropouts on overall efficacy was not accounted for, weakening the strength of this evidence.
+A single study of tolterodine ER compared to oxybutynin IR found tolterodine to be equal in efficacy measures (objective and subjective).